Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

 Can iodine supplementation help fibrocystic breast disease?

-Natural iodine sources include seaweed such as kelp, nori, and wakame, as well as wild-caught fish, eggs, and dairy products.
-Due to soil depletion and environmental halide exposure, dietary intake alone may be insufficient for many individuals.
+Rich dietary sources include seaweed (kelp, nori, wakame), wild-caught fish, eggs, and dairy products.
+Due to soil depletion and environmental halide exposure, dietary intake alone may not consistently provide sufficient iodine for all individuals.

 What are halides and how do they interfere with iodine?

-Halides such as bromide, fluoride, and chloride compete with iodine for uptake in breast and thyroid tissue.
-Chronic exposure can displace iodine, disrupt hormone signaling, and increase oxidative stress.
+Halides such as bromide, fluoride, and chloride are chemically similar to iodine and can compete for uptake in breast and thyroid tissue.
+Chronic exposure may reduce iodine utilization and influence hormonal signaling.

 How much iodine is recommended for breast health?

-While the RDA ranges from 150–290 micrograms, research suggests higher individualized doses may be appropriate in certain cases.
-Iodine dosing should be guided by testing and clinical supervision, especially in individuals with thyroid conditions.
+The Recommended Dietary Allowance (RDA) for adults ranges from 150–290 micrograms per day.
+Some research suggests higher individualized doses may be used in specific clinical contexts, but iodine intake should be guided by appropriate evaluation and monitoring, particularly in individuals with thyroid conditions.

 Which nutrients support iodine supplementation?